Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 if(req.backend.is_shield, "edge", if(fastly.ff.visits_this_service < 2, "edge", "shield"))
 ```

+> [!NOTE]
-> Note: be careful with shielding because if the shield POP got a 5xx from the
+> be careful with shielding because if the shield POP got a 5xx from the
 > origin then it'll trigger an internal PASS state and so once we're back at the
 > delivery node inside the edge POP, if we try to check if the backend is the
 > 'shield' using `req.backend.is_shield` then it won't match because the origin